EU may study oil embargo on Iran; China urges calm

 Hague argued previous measures had held up Iran's nuclear work.
 "The EU made very clear that it will not bow to Iran's intimidation and bullying tactics," he said.

-"We want Iran to come to the table and negotiate meaningfully about its nuclear programme.
+"We want Iran to come to the table and negotiate meaningfully about its nuclear program.
 Despite events this week we still want a diplomatic solution."

 The uneasiness in Britain's relations with Iran dates from long before the 1979 Islamic Revolution.